-The three concept areas discussed in these lessons are essential to understanding effective marketing.
-After all, you can't really market goods and services without promoting and advertising them, and public relations can be an essential component of controlling a business's image.
+The three concept areas discussed in these lessons are promotion, advertising, and public relations.
+These elements are essential to understanding effective marketing.
+After all, you can't really market goods and services without these measures for controlling corporate image.
 These lessons explore all three topics in-depth to help you understand what role each one plays in the marketing process.

 With these lessons, you'll gain an understanding of promotion's role in marketing, and how consumers are reached through a process of communication.
 You'll also learn about the goals of promotion and how promotion fits into the marketing mix.
 The lessons on promotion are about the AIDA process, including a breakdown of what this acronym stands for, plus an explanation of what's known as 'the promotional mix.'